 South Africa's Massmart flags wider annual loss due to looting

-JOHANNESBURG, Dec 21 (Reuters) - South African retailer Massmart Holdings MSMJ.J flagged on Tuesday a wider annual loss, due to store damages and lost trading income suffered as a result of the July looting.
+JOHANNESBURG, Dec 21 (Reuters) - South African retailer Massmart Holdings MSMJ.J flagged on Tuesday a wider annual loss, due to store damages and lost trading income suffered due to looting in July during protests over former President Jacob Zuma's imprisonment.

-Headline earnings includes the impact of the significant inventory write-off as a result of days of looting that erupted in July after former President Jacob Zuma turned himself in to be jailed for contempt of court.
-The looting directly impacted 43 stores, Massmart added.
+Headline earnings included the impact of the significant inventory write-off because of the looting that erupted after Zuma turned himself in to be jailed for contempt of court in July.
+The looting directly impacted 43 of its stores, with brands such as Game and Makro.

+In total the looting cost 2.5 billion rand ($157.99 million) in stolen goods and damaged assets, with an accounting loss of around 650 million rand after insurance proceeds.

+Lost sales from damaged stores and supply chain disruption from the unrest were compounded by COVID-19 liquor trading restrictions to negatively affect on group sales in the 48 weeks ended Nov.28, although total sales only fell 1.3% in the same period a year ago to 75.3 billion rand.

 ((nqobile.dludla@thomsonreuters.com; +27103461066;))